OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 So we must use both of them for better support of clients.

 #### Cacheability: ####
 * **`public`** - Indicates that the response may be cached by any cache.
-Gives a greater performance gain and a much greater scalability gain.
-Client may receive cached copies, never having obtained the oirignal directly from the server.
+This gives a greater performance gain and a much greater scalability gain.
+The client may receive cached copies, never having obtained the original directly from the server.
 * **`private`** - Indicates that the response is intended for a single user (the client that the IP was created for) and must not be stored by a shared (proxy server) cache.
 Generally this applies to a cache maintained by that client itself.
 * **`no-cache`** - Systems will cache the response, but this forces caches to submit the request to the origin server for validation before releasing a cached copy.
-* **`only-if-cached`** - Indicates to not retrieve new data.
+* **`only-if-cached`** - Indicates not to retrieve new data.
 This being the case, the server wishes the client to obtain a response only once and then cache.
 From this moment the client should keep releasing a cached copy and avoid contacting the origin-server to see if a newer copy exists.
 <sup>[1](#user-content-f1)</sup> <sup>[2](#user-content-f2)</sup> <sup>[3](#user-content-f3)</sup>